Our 5 Favourite Marketing Campaigns This January

 Google – Arts & Culture

-Google’s Arts & Culture app hosts artifacts and artwork from museums around the world in a digital form.
+Google’s Arts & Culture app hosts artefacts and artwork from museums around the world in a digital form.
 You can explore art movements, world heritage sites, fashion and more in the app.
 The latest addition to the app is a feature which lets you take a selfie before matching it with your doppelganger from artworks sitting in over 1,500 museums around the world.

 It’s a ridiculously fun way to discover art, and Google has seen over 30-million people using the feature.